 The UK will leave the European Union at 11pm on 29 March 2019, two years after Prime Minister May invoked the Article 50 process for withdrawal, and nearly three years after the June 2016 referendum on the UK’s membership of the EU.

-However, an implementation period will see the UK remain subject to EU rules until 31 December 2020.
+However, an implementation period will see the UK remain subject to EU rules until at least 31 December 2020.

 The hope is that this will give the UK time to introduce a new immigration system and mean that businesses will only have to plan for one set of changes in the nature of the relationship between the UK and the EU.

 The implementation period will see trade continue on “current terms” – in other words the UK would not leave the Single Market or Customs Union until the end of this period.
 But, the UK will be able to sign and ratify its own trade deals – including the future trade agreement with the EU.

 The EU explained PDF† (27KB - opens in a new window) that the UK will have to continue to adhere to all existing EU regulations during this period, including the “four freedoms” of movement of goods, capital, services and people, but they will not have any representation in the European Parliament.

 The length of the transition period could be extended, however, and such a move would need to be requested before 1 July 2020.
 The EU’s chief negotiator, Michel Barnier, was at pains in his press briefing on 14 November 2018 to underline that it would be their preference to extend the transition rather than to ever implement the backstop.